TianhuaTao/VR-Course-Assignment/README.md

 ### Part 3 Android VR SDK

-Use Android VR SDK to make the maze scene in part 2 a VR application.
+Use Android Cardboard SDK to make the maze scene in part 2 a VR application.